Jswig/ucsc-cgl-synthetic-genomes/docs/date_preprocessing.md

 Can probably do better with numpy arrays? --> not really since `categorical` is really an integer
 Advantages to keeping everything in pandas for one-hot encoding?
-Even the csv shoulbe be reasonable
+Even the csv should be reasonable